Dennis Rohde

 Dennis Rohde (born 24 June 1986) is a German lawyer and politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Lower Saxony since 2013 elections.

+In addition to his parliamentary work, Rohde has been serving as a Parliamentary State Secretary at the Federal Ministry of Finance in the government of Chancellor Friedrich Merz since 2025.

 Political career

 Rohde first became member of the Bundestag in the 2013 German federal election, representing Oldenburg – Ammerland.
-He has since been a member of both the Budget Committee and the Audit Committee.
+From 2013 to 2025, he was a member of both the Budget Committee and the Audit Committee.
 From 2014 until 2016, he also served on the Committee on Legal Affairs and Consumer Protection.

-On the Budget Committee, Rohde has been the SPD parliamentary group's rapporteur on the annual budgets of the Federal Ministry of Defence and the Federal Constitutional Court since 2018.
-Since 2020, he has been his parliamentary group's spokesperson on budgetary affairs.
+On the Budget Committee, Rohde was the SPD parliamentary group's rapporteur on the annual budgets of the Federal Ministry of Defence and the Federal Constitutional Court from 2018 to 2025.
+From 2020, her served as his parliamentary group's spokesperson on budgetary affairs.
 He also joined the so-called Confidential Committee (Vertrauensgremium) of the Budget Committee, which provides budgetary supervision for Germany's three intelligence services, BND, BfV and MAD.

-Also since 2020, Rohde has been a member of the parliament’s Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
+From 2020 to 2025, Rohde was a member of the parliament’s Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.

 Within his parliamentary group, Rohde belongs to the Seeheim Circle.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Rohde was part of his party's delegation in the working group on financial regulation and the national budget, co-chaired by Doris Ahnen, Lisa Paus and Christian Dürr.